Nori-zk/nori-bridge-head/README.md

-# Nori-bridge-head v1.0.0
+# Nori-bridge-head

-Relevant workspace is within the `/nori' folder.
+Note the relevant workspace is within the `/nori' folder.

 ## Installation